 Tomcat server default works on port 8080.
 Access tomcat in the web browser by connecting your server on port 8080.
 If you are using a firewall, please open port 80 to enable access to the control panel:

 Congratulations!
 You have successfully installed Apache Tomcat.
 Thanks for using this tutorial for installing Apache Tomcat 9 in Ubuntu 18.04 LTS system.
-For additional help or useful information, we recommend you to check the official Apache Tomcat website.
+For additional help or useful information, we recommend you check the official Apache Tomcat website.